NomoPMO/main/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug or unexpected behavior in NomoPMO
+about: Report a bug or unexpected behavior in Habitrek
 title: '"[Bug] Brief description of the issue"'
 labels: bug
-assignees: NomoPMO
+assignees: ''

 ---